-Disclosure and Barring Service Check
+Disclosure and Barring Service Check (DBS)

-In keeping with the Trust's Constitution, all Governors are required to consent to and clear a Disclosure and Barring Service check.
+In keeping with the Trust's Constitution, all Governors are required to consent to, and clear, a Disclosure and Barring Service check.
 This check is designed to confirm whether you have a criminal record.
-This is important for an organisation which has responsibility for young and vulnerable members of the public.
-Clearance from the Disclosure and Barring Service allows the organisation to confidently allow you to carry out your role.
+This is important for an organisation which has responsibility for both young and vulnerable members of the public.
+Clearance from the Disclosure and Barring Service allows the organisation to confidently allow individuals to carry out their Governor role.